Duugu/Sku/index.md

 - Bank bags are now shown under "Bags".
 Don't look for a "Bank" menu under local.
 Get to "Bags" and arrow down, if you are at a bank.
 - Hunter pets now have a talent tree.
 The pet talent tree is available under your talent menu if the pet is there.
 - In vehicle combat your standard action bar is replaced with up to 8 new skills.
 The key binds are the same.
 Check the actionbar menu to see the available skills if you are in a vehicle.

+## Changes in Sku r30.9
+- The character menu shows the Stats tab
+- The character menu shows Currencies/tokens tab
+- Added a sixth scan type: "360 10 very fast".
+It scans 360 degrees 0-10 meters in 2 seconds max.
+Because it is faster, it is also more inaccurate.
+It is good on detecting larger objects that are close to you.
+Results are getting words the smaller and the more far away object are.
+Go to "Core > Scan settings > [one of the 8 pre-defined scans] > type" and select the new type "360 10 very fast"" for that scan.
+- Added a new option "Core > Options > do not hide game tooltip" (default: off) For players with some level of sight.
+As default the addon is hiding the visual tooltip instantly.
+That is speeding up the scan feature.
+If you have some sight and would like to read the visual tooltip, set this to on, to keep the visual tooltip.
+- The addon now should load a bit faster.
+- Again tried to fix the "table constants overflow" issue that leads to losing all sku settings.
+- Core > Options > "Auto following" and "Temporarily stop following upon casting" have been removed and won't work any longer.
+Blizzard has intentionally removed the option to start/stop following for addons. (https://us.forums.blizzard.com/en/wow/t/re-addons-still-able-to-execute-remote-follow-commands/1298614)

 ## Changes in SkuFluegel 6
 - The options to remotely set blind players on follow/unfollow has been removed.
 Blizzard has removed that feature for addons. (https://us.forums.blizzard.com/en/wow/t/re-addons-still-able-to-execute-remote-follow-commands/1298614)